This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Can I make my existing mouse silent?

 Not practically.
-Silent switch technology requires replacing the internal switches — a soldering job that’s technically possible but not worth the effort or risk for most people.
-The more practical approach is purchasing a mouse with factory-installed silent switches.
-At $30 for the Logitech M330, the cost of a proper silent mouse is lower than the time and risk involved in attempting to modify an existing mouse.
+Silent switch technology requires replacing the internal switches — a soldering job that’s technically possible but not worth the effort for most people.
+At $30 for the Logitech M330, the cost of a proper silent mouse is lower than the time and risk involved in attempting to modify an existing one.

 Our Final Verdict

 The best silent mouse for office use in 2026 is the Logitech MX Master 3S for most professionals — the 20 dB SilentTouch clicks are genuinely inaudible, and the MagSpeed scroll wheel and programmable buttons make it the most complete office mouse available regardless of the silence feature.
-Budget-conscious buyers should go straight to the Logitech M330 Silent Plus — the same class of silence at $30 with no meaningful compromise on the quiet part of the equation.
-If wrist fatigue is alongside noise as a concern, the Anker Vertical Silent Mouse covers both at $35.
-Stop tolerating a mouse that’s making you the noisy person on every call.
-Check current pricing on Amazon for all five options in this guide.
+Budget buyers should go straight to the Logitech M330 Silent Plus — the same class of silence at $30 with no meaningful compromise on the quiet part.
+Multi-platform users who want dongle-free Bluetooth should consider the Lenovo 600.
+If wrist fatigue is alongside noise as a concern, the Anker Vertical Silent Mouse covers both at $32.
+Check current pricing on Amazon for all five options.